How to Design an Office – 8 Tips for Managers

 Every office area needs extra work space for visitors – customers, suppliers, auditors, interns or just colleagues visiting from out of town.
 When planning and office layout, don’t forget to allocate work space for visitors who will need an area to set up shop while at your office.
 Set up temporary work stations, or consider creating a visitors’ office if you have an extra room with a door.
 Particularly if they are not part of your organization, giving guests a little privacy to make phone calls is always a good thing.

-In my case, since we did not have enough empty offices with doors, we resigned to creating two temporary workstations off in a corner where visitors could have some amount of privacy.
+My Experience: In my case, since we did not have enough empty offices with doors, we resigned to creating two temporary workstations off in a corner where visitors could have some amount of privacy.
 We did, though, during the renovation, create an external network line since guests had previously been unable to have an internet connection in our office.